 Lexington has always been home to horse racing legends; now the area is home to a professional baseball club.
 The Lexington Legends, a Proud Single A Affiliate of the Kansas City Royals, play at beautiful Whitaker Bank Ball Park, a $13.5 million stadium that puts fans closer to the action than any other ballpark in the Minor Leagues.
 Besides great baseball, there always seems to be a special promotion to entice fans ranging from a 25 cent hot dog night to dollar beer night for adults.
 There is even a special night when you are encouraged to bring your favorite canine friend!
 Expect a fireworks show on weekends.
 There's a kids' play area, complete with a playground and inflatables.
-In addition to games April into September, the ballpark hosts a variety of concerts and special events throughout the year.
+In addition to games from April to September, the ballpark hosts a variety of concerts and special events throughout the year.
 For information call (859)252-4487.

 Bluegrass Note: Baseball in Lexington has a proud history.
 The Lexington Hustlers, a Negro Baseball League team, started playing in 1947.
 Coach John Will "Scoop" Brown accepted a young white man who had been rejected by the all-white teams for being too small.
 By 1949, seven of the nineteen team members were white, creating the first integrated baseball team in the South.